Angela Merici

+After her death, Merici was venerated by Catholics around the world and a cause for sainthood was opened.
+She was canonized by Pope Pius VII in 1807.

 Life

 Merici was born in 1474 on a farm near Desenzano del Garda, a small town on the southwestern shore of Lake Garda in Lombardy, Italy.
 She and her older sister, Giana Maria, were left orphans when she was ten years old.
 They went to live with their uncle in the town of Salò.
 Young Angela was very distressed when her sister suddenly died without receiving the last rites of the church and prayed that her sister's soul rest in peace.
 It is said that in a vision she received a response that her sister was in heaven in the company of the saints.
 She joined the Third Order of St. Francis around that time.
 People began to notice Angela's beauty and particularly to admire her hair.
 As she had promised herself to God, and wanted to avoid the worldly attention, she dyed her hair with soot.

 Merici's uncle died when she was twenty years old and she returned to her home in Desenzano, and lived with her brothers, on her own property, given to her in lieu of the dowry that would otherwise have been hers had she married.
 She later had another vision that revealed to her that she was to found an association of virgins who were to devote their lives to the religious training of young girls.
 This association was a success and she was invited to start another school in the neighboring city of Brescia.

 According to legend, in 1524, while traveling to the Holy Land, Merici suddenly became blind when she was on the island of Crete.
 Despite this, she continued her journey to the Holy Land and was ostensibly cured of her blindness on her return, while praying before a crucifix, at the same place where she had been struck with blindness a few weeks earlier.
 In 1525, she journeyed to Rome in order to gain the indulgences of the Jubilee Year then being celebrated.
 Pope Clement VII, who had heard of her virtue and success with her school, invited her to remain in Rome.
 Merici disliked notoriety, however, and soon returned to Brescia.